danielhaim1/TitleCaser/README.md

-    ✓ throws TypeError if input is not a string (3 ms) ✓ throws TypeError if options is not an object (3 ms) ✓ capitalizes the first letter of each word in a sentence ✓ capitalizes the first letter of the first word in a sentence (1 ms) ✓ handles hyphenated words and last words in a sentence ✓ capitalizes the first word of a sentence
+    ✓ throws TypeError if input is not a string (3 ms) ✓ throws TypeError if options is not an object (3 ms) ✓ capitalizes the first letter of each word in a sentence ✓ capitalizes the first letter of the first word in a sentence (2 ms) ✓ handles hyphenated words and last words in a sentence ✓ capitalizes the first word of a sentence
-    ✓ capitalizes all significant words in a sentence ✓ excludes specific words from capitalization (1 ms) ✓ capitalizes significant words with Chicago style ✓ does not modify already capitalized words
+    ✓ capitalizes all significant words in a sentence ✓ excludes specific words from capitalization
-    ✓ returns an empty string for empty input
+    ✓ capitalizes significant words with Chicago style ✓ does not modify already capitalized words (1 ms) ✓ returns an empty string for empty input

 Test Suites: 1 passed, 1 total
 Tests:       11 passed, 11 total
 Snapshots:   0 total
-Time:        0.138 s, estimated 1 s
+Time:        0.134 s, estimated 1 s
 ```

 ## Resources